Sleeper85/esphome-yambms/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/Sleeper85/esphome-yambms)
 [!["Buy Me A Coffee"](https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg)](https://www.buymeacoffee.com/sleeper85)

-> [!CAUTION]
-> There is a black screen issue with `Atom S3` when you compile YamBMS with ESPHome `2024.8.0` and above.
-Until this bug is fixed it is necessary to compile with ESPHome `2024.7.3` (this only concerns Atom S3).

 > [!TIP]
 > If compiling the source code is too difficult for you, I can provide you a `custom firmware` that is easy to install from a web page.
 You can [contact me privately](https://diysolarforum.com/direct-messages/add?to=Sleeper85) on the DIY solar forum.